The Arctic Circle – 2017

 Plastics in the ocean can persist for decades at the very least, if not hundreds of years.
 Ingested by marine organisms, they are passed to larger predators up the food chain as they in turn consume their prey.
 Laboratory studies show that due to the effect of microplastics, oysters produce fewer eggs and marine worms’ energy reserves are reduced by up to 50%.
 Plastics are also present in the food we consume and in the air we breath.
 The effect of plastic on human health is not yet known but research has shown that plastics and thier toxins bioaccumulate over time and that nanoparticles are able to cross cell membranes.

-What Goes Around Comes Around is an on-going project that explores the relationship between consumer lifestyle in Britain and the Arctic environment, with particular focus on the impact of plastic waste.
-It aims to challenge audiences to question the impact of their own lifestyle choices; central to this is an exploration of how art can effectively communicate scientific issues without being overly moralistic.
+What Goes Around Comes Around is an on-going project that explores the relationship between consumer lifestyle and the environment, with particular focus on the impact of plastic waste.
+It aims to challenge audiences to question the impact of their own lifestyle choices, by exploring some of the ways in which art can effectively communicate environmental issues without being overly moralistic.